 Venues are already well-versed in health and safety and have provided the government with detailed plans of implementing temperature checks, compulsory mask-wearing and contactless ticketing services.
 The tension between the events industry and the government has been increasing since the outbreak of the pandemic, yet the industry’s petition in March 2021 seeking to continue its operation with safety measures under alert levels yielded no policy change.
 With the ongoing risk of alert level changes, the government will want to carefully consider additional measures to ease the impacts on alert level changes on the events industry.

-Please get in touch if your business has been effected by Showgrounds’ liquidation or if you have concerns about the solvency of your own business.
+Please get in touch if your business has been affected by Showgrounds’ liquidation or if you have concerns about the solvency of your own business.
 We have experts well versed in advising entities through difficult trading circumstances, both before and during formal insolvency processes.

 If you have any questions about liquidations, please get in touch with our insolvency team or your usual contact at Hesketh Henry.